Roots and Radishes

 Definitely!
 For this recipe, I recommended reducing the amount of liquid by 1-2 tablespoons since the chia seeds won't be there to absorb the liquid.

-How do I store overnight oats?
+How do I store these overnight oats?

 More Oatmeal Recipes